Bricktech2000/Notes/notes/c.md

 > **note** classifying behavior as _undefined_ is **intentional** and **considered**; it isn't an error or omission in the [[c]] standard

-upon encountering undefined behavior, a compiler may:
+a compiler may:

 - ignore undefined behavior completely, giving unpredictable results
 - behave in a documented manner characteristic of the environment (with or without issuing a diagnostic)
 - terminate a translation or execution (with issuing a diagnostic)
+- produce arbitrary output (anything from a corrupted binary to a program that formats the hard drive)

 undefined behavior is a tool for the compiler to optimize programs even further